Jayman2000/jasons-nixos-config/README.md

 	If it outputs “UEFI”, then you’re good.

+- (2.2) Skip right to 2.3.
+We’re going to be doing a manual installation, not a graphical one.

 - (2.3.2)

 	- If you’re going to repartition an entire disk, then before you